-- (a) The Securities and Futures Commission is empowered under s.15(1) of the Securities Ordinance to authorize mutual fund corporations and unit trusts.
-By virtue of s.15(2) the authorization may be granted subject to such conditions as the Commission considers fair and reasonable.
-"Mutual fund corporation" and "unit trust" are defined in s.2(1) of the Securities Ordinance and for the purposes of this Code may be referred to jointly as "collective investment schemes".
-This Code establishes guidelines for the authorization of a collective investment scheme. - (b) The Commission may review its authorization at any time and may modify, add to or withdraw such authorization as it deems fit. - (c) The issue of an advertisement or invitation to the public in Hong Kong to invest in an unauthorized collective investment scheme may amount to an offence under s.4 of the Protection of Investors Ordinance. - (d) This Code does not have the force of law.
+- (a) The Securities and Futures Commission is empowered under s.104(1) of the Securities and Futures Ordinance ("Ordinance") to authorize collective investment schemes.
+By virtue of s.104(1), the authorization may be granted subject to such conditions as the Commission considers appropriate.
+This Code establishes guidelines for the authorization of collective investment schemes in the nature of mutual fund corporations or unit trusts, and codifies practices established in relation to the former Code on Unit Trusts and Mutual Funds published pursuant to the Securities and Futures Ordinance. - (b) The Commission may review its authorization at any time and may modify, add to or withdraw such authorization as it deems fit. - (c) The issue of an advertisement or invitation to the public in Hong Kong to invest in an unauthorized collective investment scheme may amount to an offence under s.103 of the Ordinance. - (d) This Code does not have the force of law.